jupyterhub/jupyterhub/docs/source/reference/spawners.md

 The `simple` options_from_form does the very simplest interpretation of an html form, casting the lists of strings to single strings by getting the first item when there is only one.
-The only non-string handling it has is casting the checkbox value of `on` to True.
+The only extra processing it performs is casting the checkbox value of `on` to True.

 So it turns this formdata: